CSS Foundations

 }

-/* Override when OS is in dark mode */
+/* Override the variables when the OS is set to dark mode */

 @media (prefers-color-scheme: dark) {